krokedil/dibs-easy-for-woocommerce/readme.txt

 * This plugin integrates with DIBS Easy.
 You need an agreement with DIBS specific to the Easy platform to use this plugin.

 == CHANGELOG ==

+= 2019.11.12    - version 1.12.0 =
+* Feature       - Add support for getting DIBS subscription ID from externalreference (support for D2 to Easy subscription transfer).
+* Tweak         - Updated subscription renewal payment logic to work with newer versions of WooCommerce Subscriptions.
+* Fix           - Rounding fix in check order totals function.
+* Fix           - Save DIBS payment method to order when it is finalized in the fallback sequence (can happen when customer not navigates back to store after Swish/Vipps purchase).

 = 2019.10.08    - version 1.11.1 =
 * Fix           - Remove including of file that doesn't exist in plugin.
 Caused error.